DERHAEUPTLING/contao-seo-serp-preview/README.md

+# DEPRECATED

+As of Contao 4.9 integrates the important parts of this plugin, this plugin is now deprecated.

 # Contao SEO SERP Preview

 Shows a preview of how <b>pages</b>, <b>news</b>, <b>events</b> and <b>Article Teaser</b> if enabled will look like in search engines. <br>